All Products

 This example uses the installation packages for Spark 3.4.2 and Hadoop 3.2.1.

-2. Upload the Spark and Hadoop installation packages to an OSS bucket.
+2. Upload the downloaded Spark and Hadoop installation packages to your OSS bucket.

-To create a custom image, you must write a script to download the Spark and Hadoop installation packages that are stored in an OSS bucket, and then install the packages in the CDH image.
-After the installation is complete, build and publish the custom image for data development.
+To create a custom image, you write a script that downloads the Spark and Hadoop installation packages from your OSS bucket and installs them into the base CDH image.
+After the installation is complete, you build and publish the custom image for use in data development.

 1. Create a custom image.

 1. Log on to the DataWorks console.
-In the top navigation bar, select a desired region.
-In the navigation pane on the left, click Image Management.
-The Custom Images page appears.
+In the top navigation bar, select the region where your workspace resides.
+In the left-side navigation pane, click Image Management, and then click the Custom Image tab.

 Parameter